crazyrabbitLTC/pipe-protocol/README.md

 # Pipe Protocol

-A protocol for wrapping LLM tools with IPFS storage and schema generation capabilities.
+A protocol for wrapping LLM tools with IPFS storage, encryption, and schema generation capabilities.

 ## Features

-- Store tool inputs and outputs on IPFS
+- 🔄 Store tool inputs and outputs on IPFS with content-addressable storage
-- Automatic schema generation for stored data
+- 📊 Automatic schema generation and validation for stored data
+- 🔒 Multiple storage scopes (private/public/machine/user)
-- Token counting and limiting
+- 🎯 Token counting and limiting for LLM context management
-- Configurable storage scopes (private/public)
-- Configurable pinning options
+- 📌 Configurable pinning options for data persistence
+- 🔐 Built-in encryption support with flexible access policies
-- Pre and post-store hooks for data processing
+- 🪝 Pre and post-store hooks for custom data processing
-- Tool wrapping with enhanced capabilities
+- 🛠️ Tool wrapping with enhanced capabilities
+- 📦 Bundle support for schema and data pairing

 ## Installation